-Automated analysis of facial expressions has attracted significant attention because of its practical importance in psychology studies, human-computer interfaces, marketing research, and entertainment, among others [1].
-The most objective way to describe facial expressions is by means of the facial action coding system (FACS) [2].
+Automated analysis of facial expressions has attracted significant research attention because of its practical importance in psychology studies, human-computer interfaces, marketing research, and entertainment, among others [1].
+The most objective way to describe facial expressions is by means of facial action coding system (FACS) [2].
 This is the most comprehensive anatomically-based system that can be used to describe virtually all possible facial expressions in terms of 30+ facial muscle movements, named action units (AUs).
 FACS also defines rules for scoring the intensity of each AU in the range from absent to maximal intensity on a six-point ordinal scale.
-Therefore, FACS is critical for high-level interpretation of facial expressions.
-For instance, the high intensity of AU12 (lip corner puller), as in full-blown smiles, may indicate joy.
+This, in turn, is critical for high-level interpretation of facial expressions.
+For instance, the high intensity of AU12 (lip corner puller) as in full-blown smiles, may indicate joy.
 Conversely, its low intensity may indicate fake smiles as in the case of sarcasm.

-The machine analysis of AU intensities is challenging mainly due to the complexity and subtlety of human facial behavior as well as individual differences in expressiveness and variations in head-pose, illumination, occlusions, etc. [3].
+The machine analysis of AU intensities is challenging mainly due to the complexity and subtlety of human facial behavior, as well as individual differences in expressiveness and variations in head-pose, illumination, occlusions, etc. [3].
 These sources of variation are typically accounted for at the feature level by means of geometric- and appearance-based features, capturing the geometry and texture changes in a face, respectively.
 Furthermore, some AUs usually appear in combination with other AUs.
-For instance, the criteria for intensity scoring of AU7 (lid tightener) are changed significantly if AU7 appears with a maximal intensity of AU43 (eye closure) since this combination changes the appearance as well as timing of these AUs [4].
-Furthermore, co-occurring AUs can be nonadditive, e.g., if one AU masks another a new and distinct set of appearances is created [2].
+For instance, the criteria for intensity scoring of AU7 (lid tightener) are changed significantly if AU7 appears with a maximal intensity of AU43 (eye closure), since this combination changes the appearance as well as timing of these AUs [4].
+Furthermore, co-occurring AUs can be nonadditive, in the case of which one AU masks another, or a new and distinct set of appearances is created [2].
 Thus, combining different facial features while accounting for AU co-occurrences in a common framework is expected to result in a robust and more accurate estimation of target AUs intensity.

-Most existing approaches to AU intensity estimation model each AU independently and cast it as a classification [4,5,6,7,8] or regression [9,10,11,12] task.
-While classification seems to be a natural choice to handle the problem, the related literature fails to account for the ordinal nature of the target intensity levels (misclassification of different levels is equally penalized).
-The regression-based approaches model the intensity levels on a continuous scale, which is sub-optimal when dealing with discrete outputs.
-Similarly, the models that do attempt multiple AU intenisty estimation (e.g., [13,14,15,16,17]) adopt the same sub-optimal approach to deal with the nature of the output as the independent methods.
+Most existing approaches to AU intensity estimation model each AU independently by casting it as a classification [4,5,6,7,8] or regression [9,10,11,12]task.
+While the former seem to be a natural choice to handle the problem, they fail to account for the ordinal nature of the target intensity levels (misclassification of different levels is equally penalized).
+The latter models the intensity levels on a continuous scale, which is sub-optimal when dealing with discrete outputs.
+On the other hand, the models that do attempt joint modeling of AU intensity (e.g., [13,14,15,16,17]) adopt the same approach to deal with the nature of the output (the AU levels) as the independent methods.
 However, they have showed improved performance in the target task due to the modeling of AU co-occurrences.
-Apart from a few exceptions that treat each AU independently [9,10,7], none of the aforementioned approaches addresses the task of joint output modeling (i.e., multiple AUs) while accounting for different modalities in the input (i.e., fusion of geometric and appearance features).
+Lastly, apart from a few exceptions that treat each AU independently [9,10,7], none of the aforementioned approaches addresses the task of joint output modeling (i.e., multiple AUs) while accounting for different modalities in the input (i.e., fusion of geometric and appearance features).
 These limitations can naturally be addressed by following recent advances in manifold learning [18,19,20] and, in particular, using the framework of Gaussian processes (GPs) [21].
-Within this framework, the problem of feature fusion is transformed to that of learning from multiple views, while continuous-valued predictions can be handled efficiently, for more than one output.
+Within this framework, the problem of feature fusion is transformed to that of learning from multiple views, while also predictions can be handled efficiently, in a continuous manner, for more than one output.
 However, as with the regression-based models described above, these models treat the ordinal labels as continuous values.
 This also limits their potential to unravel an 'ordinal' manifold, needed to facilitate estimation of target ordinal intensities.